 Alessandro Volta is known for the development of the electric cell in 1800.
-The cell made by 5.2 (f) Volta consists of two electrodes; one made from zinc and the other of copper.
+The cell made by Volta consists of two electrodes; one made from zinc and the other of copper.
 The electrolyte is sulfuric acid.
 The metals have a different reactivity.